Dara Fitzpatrick: Death

 Fitzpatrick died after her search and rescue team's helicopter, Rescue 116, crashed into the Atlantic Ocean while flying along with Sligo-based search and rescue helicopter, Rescue 118, during a rescue mission off the west coast of County Mayo, Ireland.
 Fitzpatrick was found and later pronounced dead at Mayo University Hospital in Castlebar.
 The body belonging to one of the missing crew was found in the cockpit section of the aircraft on 24 March by Navy divers and it was retrieved on 26 March after which it was identified as that of co-pilot Captain Mark Duffy.
 Two other members of the crew, Winchman Ciarán Smith and Winch Operator Paul Ormsby remained missing and memorial services were held for them in May 2017 and June 2017 respectively.
 The search and recovery operation was scaled back after April 2017.
-Her funeral took place on 18 March and she was buried.
+Her funeral took place on 18 March 2017.

 Legacy

 The band U2 paid tribute to Dara Fitzpatrick at a concert in July 2017.

 Heli Operations, a British helicopter training and crew supply firm named one of their Sea King helicopters 'Dara' after Captain Fitzpatrick.

 The circumstances surrounding Dara Fitzpatrick's death was featured in the RTÉ program 2017: A Year in Review.